 Recently, a new technology has entered the media landscape; the internet.
 Large professional and major collegiate sports organizations were the first to take advantage of this new technology, and they began marketing their products in ways never before seen.
 With the explosion in popularity of mobile devices and other easy ways to access information, large sports organizations currently dominate the sports conversation.

 This large scale model has come at a cost; smaller sports organizations, like high school sports and local amateur leagues, are largely left out of the conversation.
 SportsBeat aims to change that.
-High school sports are enjoyed by people from a community, and they represent a culture that is unique to that community.
-They also provide an educational and entertainment opportunity, and Oregon SportsBeat is here to promote these values.

 A Brief History

 To be clear, I love the Blazers and I think the Timbers are great too.
 But I’m tired of hearing the same story with the same boring corporate tone told over and over and over.
 I want sports stories that are meaningful, entertaining, insightful, and relevant.

 Newspapers across the state do a fine job of covering a selection of local sports with some articles and pictures.
 But our athletes deserve the finest representation, and fans deserve the best viewing experience- so I created SportsBeat.